-The future of this area revolves around nature and eco-tourism.
+The future of this area revolves around nature and ecotourism.
 No one here wants careless development to damage a nearly pristine environment.
-Right now a number of local men are trying to make a transition from subsistence fishermen to nature guides; they have formed a cooperative and are working hard to provide high quality tours.
+Right now a number of local people are trying to make a transition from subsistence fishermen to nature guides; they have formed cooperatives and are working hard to provide high quality tours.
 But it will take the support of visitors for them to be successful.

-Nature tours here are not slick— some of the guides have limited English, their boats are safe but very basic– but they grew up in nature, they participate in training programs from visiting naturalists and biologists and they have a deep indigenous knowledge.
+Nature tours here are not slick— some of the guides have limited English, their boats are safe but very basic– but they grew up in nature, they participate in training programs from visiting naturalists and biologists and they have a deep appreciation for their environment.
 You will see amazing things.

 You have to spend time in the lagoon.
 It is the largest in the region and is home to thousands of birds.
 The best time to go is at sunrise or sunset.
 It is magical.
 You can take a tour in a motorized panga or you can kayak on your own.
 Guides and kayak rental outfits are listed below.
 The lagoon is ringed by mangroves and you can approach to within a few yards of pelicans, frigates, egrets and others.
-The famous roseat spoonbill visits in the remote parts.
+The famous roseate spoonbill visits in the remote parts.
 A number of local guides have completed an intensive birding course to offer guests an in-depth experience.

 Whales and Dolphins

 With some luck, you may get to see whales and dolphins on a boat tour.
-Humpback whales breed and give birth off-shore during the winter months and it is very common to see them blowing and breaching even from the beach.
-In 2014 the first scientific project to study the population was started.
+Humpback whales breed and give birth in our region during the winter months and it is very common to see them blowing and breaching even from the beach.
+In 2014, the first scientific project to study the population was started.
 If you are here during the winter, you may be able to arrange to spend a day on a boat with the scientists observing the whales.
-There are more details at Whales in Mexico. and on this site under Activities/Whales.
+There are more details at Whales of Guerrero and on this site under Activities/Whales.
 While you are out looking for flukes, you also are likely to see sea turtles, rays, dolphins and schooling fish.

 One word of caution.
 Organized whale watching is new here and whales are vulnerable in their calving and breeding grounds.
 There are specific protocols for approaching them; too fast or too close will frighten them not just for your trip but for others and it will put the whales in danger.
-The Whales of Guerrero group has provided training and now a number of guides are certified in the proper protocols.
+The Whales of Guerrero group and governmental authorities have provided training and now a number of guides are certified in the proper protocols.
 Still some guides are occasionally too enthusiastic and want to give visitors the most dramatic views but end up spooking the whales.
 You should tell your guide in advance that you do not want to get too close or to frighten the whales.

-We know of four different types of dolphins in the region and there is a strong likelihood of seeing them year round if you get out on the water.
-The local species include spotted pan tropical dolphins, bottle nose dolphins, rough toothed dolphins and long-beaked common dolphins.
+We also know of nine different types of dolphins in the region and there is a strong likelihood of seeing them year round if you get out on the water.
+The most frequently spotted local species are pantropical spotted dolphins, bottlenose dolphins and rough toothed dolphins.

 If you like to get up close and personal with nature, you can take a tour to Playa Manzanillo, a small coral reef at the north end of the bay and snorkel with tropical fish in a protected area.
-A 15-minute boat ride can take you to the north part of the Bay of Potosi that nestles against Playa Blanca.
-There you can find a shallow protected coral reef that is perfect for snorkeling.
+A 15-minute boat ride can take you to Playa Manzanillo.
+Its shallow protected coral reef is perfect for snorkeling.
 The water is warm and clear, the fish are amazing.
 Almost all the boat guides have masks and fins and will be happy to take you there.

 Boat Tour Guides

-This is a partial list of local guides who provide boat tours in the area.
+This is a list of local guides who provide boat tours in the area.
 Almost all the tours start and end near the mouth of the lagoon near the enramadas.
 Typically they go in the laguna to see birds or go out towards Los Morros (the White Rocks) for birds and various sea life.
-From around December until March, they also can go looking for ballenas/whales.
+From mid-December until March, they also can go looking for ballenas/whales.
 (It is federally prohibited to be within 240 meters of a humpback whale outside of official whale watch season in our region and only authorized guides, whose boats wield a flag indicating their certification may take guests whale watching between mid-December – March 20).
 There is better visibility and generally less wind chop in the mornings.
 The easiest way to connect with your guide is to ask the name of the panga/boat and look for it on the beach.
 The cost of tours generally depends on the number of people, the length of time and the amount of gas burned.
 The certified whale watch guide group has established fixed pricing agreements to prevent price wars and allow guides to earn a living wage in a precarious and vulnerable economy.
 A 10% tip would be very appreciated.

 71 Things To See At Playa Blanca